To make it short, the main problems your survivors could encounter are:

 - The absence of adequate dispositions in a will or trust will not only prevent the right and efficient distribution of property to those you choose or who are in need, but may leave the survivors without the means to take care of children.
 It could also leave young heirs with more assets than they can handle at their age.

-- A dedicated and experienced probate lawyer can guide you through the process of preparing your succession, which should considerably lighten your burden.
+- A dedicated and experienced probate lawyer can guide you through the process of preparing your succession.
+This should considerably lighten your burden.

-- You will draw more satisfaction, protect your estate from creditors and tax authorities, and protect your family from infighting and disappointment if you prepare your succession well.
+- If you prepare your succession well, you will protect your estate from creditors and tax authorities, and protect your family from infighting and disappointment.

 AttorneyThe Grossman Law Firm, APC · 525 B Street, Suite 1500, San Diego, CA 92101 · (951) 523-8307